-Many years later I made a personal commitment to be of service to alleviate suffering.
-This means several things, one of which reflects my work as a hospice volunteer and end of life doula.
-Additionally, I have a long-standing and multifaceted aspiration to aid those who suffer from grief/anxiety/depression/suicidal thoughts, and PTSD.
+Many years later I made a personal commitment to be of service in this field.
+This means several things, one of which reflects my work as a hospice volunteer and death educator.
+Additionally, I have a multifaceted interest in supporting those who suffer from dementia/grief/anxiety/depression/suicidal thoughts, and PTSD.
 This makes me deeply interested in neuroscience. the mind, psychology, psychotherapy, spirituality, wellness, and related topics.

-I’ve studied Buddhist philosophy and practiced meditation for over 25 years and continue to fall in love with the concepts of spaciousness, interconnectedness, compassion, freedom, and kindness offered in the study.
-It never fails to raise the bar for me and this sets the pace for how I move thru the world.
+I’ve studied Buddhist philosophy and practiced meditation for over 25 years and in this time, I have continued to find valuable the qualities of openness, curiosity, compassion, and kindness offered in those studies.
+It never fails to raise the bar for me and this sets the pace for how I move through the world.

 When we deny the topic of death, we miss an important opportunity to experience a bigger possibility and we miss the potential for something better for ourselves.

 We don’t get to control how or when we die, but we do get to form a concept of what it would mean to die well and that is a unique expression for each of us.

 My aspiration is to inspire curiosity in you, help you consider what a good death might look like and then help you create a comprehensive guide to assist you and your loved ones at the end of life.

 Thank you for taking the time to invest in your and your loved ones’ well-being and for helping move the needle in the way we approach death. and care for those who are dying.